-Characterizing CiTO properties – the CiTO Functions Ontology CiTO, the Citation Typing Ontology, contains 41 object properties that can be used to characterize the nature of a bibliographic citation linking the citing paper to the citing paper, plus an equal … Continue reading →
+Characterizing CiTO properties – the CiTO Functions Ontology [This post was modified on 20 October 2017 by David Shotton, to reflect the change in CiTO, the Citation Typing Ontology, of the name of the class cito:CitationAct to the new name … Continue reading →

 FRAPO, the Funding, Research Administration and Projects Ontology, is a CERIF-compliant ontology available from http://purl.org/cerif/frapo/ for describing administrative information relating to grant funding and research projects.
 It can be used for the characterization of grant applications, funding bodies, research projects, … Continue reading →

 SCoRF, the Scholarly Contributions Report Form, is a metadata entry tool, in the form of an Excel spreadsheet familiar to all researchers, that makes easy the tasks of entering details describing the contributions of scholars to research investigations and of … Continue reading →

 SCoRO, the Scholarly Contributions and Roles Ontology, is a new CERIF-compliant ontology for use by authors, publishers and research administrators, for describe the contributions and roles of scholars, and the organizations of which they are members, with respect to projects, … Continue reading →